Application period 2023 (FAQ 1): 1 – 31 May 2023

 III.
 Applicants with a foreign education background

-As of April 2021, Humboldt-Universität zu Berlin changed the application procedure for foreign applicants:
+In 2021, Humboldt-Universität zu Berlin changed the application procedure for foreign applicants:

 Foreign applicants applying via Uni-Assist have to upload the required documents as PDF files!